 - A conference must allow EchoLink nodes only.
 No cross-linking

-to other VoIP systems, without special permission, is allowed.
+to other VoIP systems is allowed.

 (A limited number of conferences have been given permission to cross-link to IRLP reflectors.)